luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

 auto message foster updates (photos and bios)

-the group cards showed show stage of like not 2 animals for example ex 3 kittens
-1 adult 5 kittens
-1 senior, 1 adult, and 2 kittens

 There are some queries that we might want the refactor into reusable. what do you think.
 @AnimalDetail.tsx (149-171)  is an example. if we were to do this again or have this duplicated in multiple places it would be good to refactor. identify other reused logic in our code that we should refactor.